claresudbery/clare-wiki-ably/pages/organising/tools/obs.md

 - ...so I installed Krisp, and that worked
     - Download installer: https://app.krisp.ai/setup
     - Install
-    - When it insists you set up calendar, click through to Google calendar, but then ust click Continue without selecting anything
+    - When it insists you set up calendar, click through to Google calendar, but then just click Continue without selecting anything
     - After it's installed, even though it says it's made background changes, you have to actually run the Krisp software
         - !!!
 This is true every time you use it I think
         - You have to start up Krisp